Immersion

 • 2013 RAW Australia Photographer of the Year

-Cam had a ‘eureka moment’ when he noticed the way a small pool he’d built for a separate project caught the light and reflected the human form, sparking the concept for ‘IMMERSION’.
+Cam had a ‘eureka moment’ when he noticed the way a small pool he’d built for a separate project caught the light and reflected the human form, sparking the concept ‘IMMERSION’.

 He set to work using just a 3m squared space and 40 volunteer models – some who have never posed nude before.